 Below are some frequently asked questions and answers to provide residents with more information about the one-cent tax referendum on April 1.

 The Illinois County Schools Facility Sales Tax (CSFT) is a 1% sales tax option, commonly known as a one-cent tax, available to Illinois voters since 2007.
-If approved, it shifts funding for school facilities from property taxes to sales tax (Public Act 97-0542).
+If approved, it can shift funding for school facilities from property taxes to sales tax (Public Act 97-0542).
 Since 2007, nearly 60% of Illinois counties have approved a 1% sales tax including surrounding counties such as Sangamon, Peoria, Champaign, and Macon.

 If approved, one cent per dollar spent would be applied to qualifying purchases made within the county to support public schools and offer property tax relief.
 For example, on a $1 purchase, one cent would be added to the price for qualifying purchases.
 Items that are not currently taxed under Illinois law, are not taxed under the County Schools Facility Tax.